-1_____Attend Information Session

-2_____Submit a Montgomery College Admission Application (unless currently enrolled)

-- 3 Submit to Admissions and Records the following: - Health Science Application for admission into the Radiology Technology Program by March 1 to Admissions and Records Dept. - High School Transcript (to verify graduation) OR; - Official transcript from each and every college attended; - Results of Math and English Assessment Tests (if applicable) - Minimum requirements for application submission: completion of college level English and Math, completion of BIOL 150, BIOL 212 and a minimum GPA of 2.5 - Attach a copy of your TEAS results showing the minimum required levels or higher to your Health Sciences application to the Radiologic Technology program - Recommended for priority consideration but not required for program admission: Successful completion of the following academic core classes- HINM 115, BIOL 213. - Students may take BIOL 228 to meet program requirements if they took Biology 212 and 213 more than five years ago.
+- 1_____Attend Information Session - 2_____Submit a Montgomery College Admission Application (unless currently enrolled) - 3 Submit to Admissions and Records the following: - Health Science Application for admission into the Radiology Technology Program by March 1 to Admissions and Records Dept. - High School Transcript (to verify graduation) OR; - Official transcript from each and every college attended; - Results of Math and English Assessment Tests (if applicable) - Minimum requirements for application submission: completion of college level English and Math, completion of BIOL 150, BIOL 212 and a minimum GPA of 2.5 - Attach a copy of your TEAS results showing the minimum required levels or higher to your Health Sciences application to the Radiologic Technology program - Recommended for priority consideration but not required for program admission: Successful completion of the following academic core classes- HINM 115, BIOL 213.